liweizhuo001/SAOR/README.txt

 e)Choose the mapping, referenceAlignment and the path of output.

 f)Finish the interactive mapping revision.
-The screenshots attached to the project roughly show the effectiveness of SAOR-Web.
+The screenshots attached to the project roughly show the face of SAOR.

 Problem&Instructions:
-The real name of project is call "SAOR", so you should keep the namen in webapps file in right!
+The real name of project is call "SAOR", so you should keep this name in webapps file in right!
-The default interface of Tomcat is 8080, so you should promise the interfaces of SemiRep.jsp and WebSocketDemo.jsp are consistent with Tomcat.
+The default interface of Tomcat is 8080, so you should promise the interfaces of SemiRep.jsp and WebSocketDemo.jsp are consistent with the interface of Tomcat.